-5.4.17 For the previously withdrawn Core Strategy the 2011 Employment Land Review (ELR) and the 2015 Employment Land and Premises Demand Study were the primary sources of evidence in respect of employment growth and allocations.
-This evidence has been reviewed and is considered to be sufficiently up-to-date that it could be used to inform the development of the Local Plan.
+For the previously withdrawn Core Strategy the 2011 Employment Land Review (ELR) and the 2015 Employment Land and Premises Demand Study were the primary sources of evidence in respect of employment growth and allocations.
+This evidence has been reviewed and is considered to be sufficiently up-to-date that it could be used to inform the development of the Draft Local Plan.
 The ELR used long term employment projections provided by Experian to determine possible job and GVA growth scenarios and these were then subsequently updated by the Council using a similar methodological approach but based on revised employment projections from the university in 2014.
 Collectively that provided the basis of the objectively assessed need (OAN) for the previously withdrawn Core Strategy.
-A further update96 has been carried out by Peter Brett Associates to inform the development of the Publication Draft Local Plan.
+A further update103 was carried out by Peter Brett Associates to inform the development of the Publication Draft Local Plan and the subsequent submission of the Local Plan for examination.